-We take a Panga ride to explore Caleta Tortuga Negra (Black Turtle Cove) - a red mangrove wetland on the north shore of Santa Cruz Island.
-We paddle among the cove’s peaceful waters, for our first taste of the underwater riches of these waters – it’s a breeding area for green turtles, so it is not uncommon to see them mating.
-There is also abundant birdlife, such as the yellow warbler and lava heron.
+We take a panga ride to explore Caleta Tortuga Negra (Black Turtle Cove) - a red mangrove wetland on the north shore of Isla Santa Cruz.
+We paddle among the cove’s peaceful waters to experience the underwater riches of these waters.
+It’s a breeding area for green turtles, so it is not uncommon to see them mating.
+There is also abundant bird life, such as the yellow warbler and lava heron.
 It is also a nursery for golden cow-nose rays, eagle rays and Galapagos sharks.

 We then set sail for Cerro Dragon (Dragon Hill), on Santa Cruz's north coast.
 From our dry landing we walk to a brackish lagoon frequented by lagoon birds including stilts, pintail ducks, sandpipers, sanderlings and occasionally flamingos.
 Further inland, the trail offers a beautiful view of the bay and the western area of the archipelago.
 This area is a nesting site for land iguanas, which is constantly monitored and assisted by the Charles Darwin Research Station.
 The arid-zone vegetation makes for a rewarding location for birdwatching, with Darwin's finches, Galapagos mockingbirds, the endemic Galapagos flycatcher and yellow warblers all regulars here.
 The path can be challenging but we'll be well rewarded with a spectacular view of the bay!

 - Black Turtle Cove Visit